boi1duh/switch-waste-pro-git/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Maintenance (dependencies, build tools, etc.)

 ### Changes Made

-List the specific changes you made:
+List the specific, detailed changes you made:

-- Change 1: Description of what was changed
+- [ ] Change 1: Description of what was changed
-- Change 2: Description of what was changed
+- [ ] Change 2: Description of what was changed
-- Change 3: Description of what was changed
+- [ ] Change 3: Description of what was changed

 ### Motivation and Context

 Why is this change required?
 What problem does it solve?

 ### How Has This Been Tested?

 Please describe the tests that you ran to verify your changes:

 - [ ] Unit tests pass